0nn0/bookie/README.md

 Must-have

-- Make work on mobile
-- Owner can delete a booking
+- [ ] Fix avatar image
+- [ ] Improve styling of guests list
-- Owner can change dates of a booking
+- [ ] Add ability to change booking dates
-- Display bookings in calendar layout
+- [ ] Improve loading of avatar
-- Remove bookings when deleting account
+- [ ] Remove bookings, avatar image when deleting account
+- [ ] Add description to a property

 Nice-to-have

+- Add upcoming bookings for all properties to overview
 - Suggest guests based on other properties